Custom Policies

 Create a policy

-You can the "add new policy" button on the Regulations - Policy page.
+You can use the "add new policy" button on the Policies - Policy Rule page.

 A new policy requires